Ph.D. Stanford University, Comparative Literature, 2007.

 Modern Hebrew and German-Jewish literature.

 Na'ama Rokem works on Modern Hebrew and German-Jewish literature.
-Her first book, Prosaic Conditions: Heinrich Heine and the Zionist Remaking of Literary Space (Northwestern University Press, forthcoming) argues that prose - as a figure of thought, a mode and a medium - played an instrumental role in the literary foundations of the Zionist revolution.
-Her current book project deals with bilingualism and auto-translation in German-Jewish and Hebrew literature, with chapters on Heinrich Heine, M.Y.
-Berdichevsky, Yahuda Amichai, Paul Celan and Hannah Arendt.
-In 2011-2012, she was a faculty fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan.
+Her first book, Prosaic Conditions: Heinrich Heine and Spaces of Zionist Literature (Northwestern University Press, 2013) argues that prose - as a figure of thought, a mode and a medium - played an instrumental role in the literary foundations of the Zionist revolution.
+She is now writing a book about the encounter between Paul Celan and Yehuda Amichai, as well as articles on multilingualism and translation in the works of Hannah Arendt and Leah Goldberg, on the politics of translation in Israel.
+With Amir Eshel, she coedited a special issue of Prooftexts, on German-Hebrew relations (https://muse.jhu.edu/journals/prooftexts/toc/ptx.33.1.html)

-Rokem teaches a variety of courses including: Advanced Readings in Hebrew, The Bible in Modern Hebrew Literature, Multilingualism in Modern Jewish Literature and Readings in World Literature.
-Together with Anastasia Giannakidou (Professor of Linguistics) she is teaching a course for the Center for Disciplinary Innovation, on: Bilingualism: Cognitive, Linguistic, Cultural and Literary Approaches.
+She teaches a variety of courses including: Advanced Readings in Hebrew, The Bible in Modern Hebrew Literature, Multilingualism in Modern Jewish Literature, Writing the Jewish State, and Readings in World Literature.
+Together with Anastasia Giannakidou (Professor of Linguistics) she has co-taught a course for the Center for Disciplinary Innovation, on: Bilingualism: Cognitive, Linguistic, Cultural and Literary Approaches.
+In the Spring of 2015, this course will be repeated under the auspices of the Gray Center for Arts and Inquiry, in collaboration with Israeli-Palestinian novelist Sayed Kashua.

 - "German Hebrew Encounters in the Poetry and Correspondence of Yehuda Amichai and Paul Celan" Prooftexts, 2010, 30, 97-127 PDF